Modifications to your games of WARSURGE

 In dark areas, or Game Turns where there is Limited Visibility, the Turn Master rolls a D3.
 Players apply the result to all Units on the Battlefield.

 3) All Units gain the 'Stealth' Perk and becomes automatically active at the start of the Game Turn.
-If the Unit already has Stealth, it gains +2 Defence.
+If the Unit already has Stealth, it gains +1 to AEGIS.

-This Mod avoids a draw.
 Whenever the top scoring players are a draw at the end of the game, continue another Game Turn, but only with those players.
-If the Rosters of the contested players are 100% destroyed, then it remains a draw.
+If the Rosters of these remaining players are 100% destroyed at the end of the Game Turn, then it is a draw.

 Mayhem (Tactical Strike)